elaine-ng-tran/Generative-AI-Bottleneck/README.md

 # How This Works
 User question -> Langchain to pull relevent chunks from document store -> Retrieved context via LLM prompt -> Grounded answer

-Rather than have LLM gather information from training, it is given source documents to answer from
+Rather than have LLM gather information from training, it is given source documents to answer from.

 # STACK
 Langchain |